itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-copy.md

 ##

+The CloudCannon Bitbucket Add-on empowers everyone to contribute to a website.
+Developers get a simpler workflow, their developer tools

+---

+Using Bitbucket as a store opens up new workflows:

+* Big breaking changes can be seperated new branch so it doesn't interfere with non-develope

 Having all your website source files living in Bitbucket gives you complete flexibility to work the way you want.
-If you need to overhaul a website design you can create a new branch so it doesn't interfere with non-developers updating content.
+If you need to rs updating content.
 If you want to see what a website looked like six months ago you can revert back to a commit at that time.
 If you have a complicated approval process you can use pull requests and branching you can make the approval process as complex as you need.

 ## ---